-What is of interest is the existence of a third type of nominal in the miracle texts, with respect to the use of the article.
-The nominals c'mida "holy, saint" and mepe "king" are both employed as common nouns, which can be used as the head of a noun phrase, and as modifiers of a proper name.
+What is of interest is the existence of a third class of nominal, with respect to the use of the article, which I provisionally label "title".
+The nominals c'mida "holy, saint" and mepe "king" are both employed as nouns, which can function as the head of a noun phrase; and as modifiers of a proper name.
 In the former context, however, c'mida and mepe most often appear without a definite article, even when the narrative structure would seem to require it.
 In line #95, for example, the saint, the woman and the dragon have all been mentioned in the preceding lines, but c'mida, unlike the other nouns, takes no article: